blkblt1279/flashcards/README.md

 practice, shows definition, allows guess.
 If wrong, displays term below def & goes to next card.
 Will repeat missed cards. test which shows definition and takes guess.
 Score at end with list of 'missed' cards.

 blank answers allowed, scored as 'incorrect'.
-Meant to hold basic vocab, or basic html tags. "&lt;b&gt;":"tag to make text bold" only accepts <b> as answer.
+Meant to hold basic vocab, or basic html tags. "\&lt;b\&gt;":"tag to make text bold" only accepts < b > as answer.
 Any other terms used that start with & will be forcefully truncated and have the first 4 symbols replaced with < and the last 4 symbols replaced with >

 if .json file registered incorrectly, does not follow the correct format, or flashcard deck specified on dropdown menu an error message will occur.